Acupuncture & Nervous System Regulation

 How We Structure Acupuncture Treatment

-Our process ensures that every treatment is precise, intentional, and aligned with your root-cause healing goals.
+Our approach ensures care is precise, individualized, and aligned with root-cause healing.

 Step 1: Comprehensive Evaluation

-We assess symptoms, lifestyle, movement patterns, and physiological contributors to understand the full picture.
+Assessment of symptoms, lifestyle, movement patterns, and physiological contributors.

 Step 2: Personalized Treatment Plan

-Each session is adapted based on your progress, clinical findings, and nervous system response.
+Sessions are adapted based on response, progress, and nervous system regulation.

 Step 4: Corrective & Functional Support